At the Sweet People Club, our mission is to provide education, support, and community for individuals with prediabetes and type 2, and their families.

 It's hard.
 And it's overwhelming.
 And your confusion and frustration is totally understandable.

-Confusion about the condition: You tell your friends and family you have prediabetes and they start telling you horror stories about insulin and needles and blindness and that crazy thing that happened to their late Aunt Millie.
+Confusion about the condition: You tell your friends and family you have prediabetes or type 2 and they start telling you horror stories about insulin and needles and blindness.
 They start hiding the candy dish when you visit.
 Or they lecture you about what you're eating.
 They send you links to articles they found online that promise an instant cure through the use of an all bone-broth diet and some supplement that you can't pronounce.

 Don't get mad when people try to help.
-The overall lack of understanding around the condition of prediabetes is a real challenge for people.
-To many, it sounds like you've got a case of "Diabetes Lite" and they assume that if people with diabetes are on insulin, people with pre-diabetes will do even better on insulin.
+The overall lack of understanding around the condition of prediabetes and type 2 diabetes is a real challenge for people.
+To many, it sounds like prediabetes means you've got a case of "Diabetes Lite" and if you have type 2, your doomed.

 The best thing to do is smile and thank them for their concern.
 The community at the Sweet People Club understands this and is always here to support you when you're overwhelmed with all that "help."

-Lack of medical and community support: With the lack of awareness around prediabetes, it can often be a challenge to get active support from healthcare providers - although that's changing as awareness campaigns are beginning to pick up steam thanks to the efforts of the CDC and the American Diabetes Association (ADA).
+Lack of medical and community support: It can often be a challenge to get caring support from healthcare providers.
+Partly this is due to lack of awareness, although that's changing as campaigns are beginning to pick up steam thanks to the efforts of the CDC and the American Diabetes Association (ADA).
+The other part is due to complete lack of time.
+It takes time to over all the standards.

 But what do you do for help in the meantime?
-Because every day counts with prediabetes.
-Every day you can adopt a small change or healthier habit can mean the difference between preventing type 2 diabetes and delaying its development.
+Because every day counts.
+Every day you can adopt a small change or healthier habit can mean the difference between staying healthy and delaying, preventing or managing type 2.
 What can you do to get reliable, dependable, help and support?

 Totally Not True "You'll Never Be Able To Enjoy The Food You Love" You've heard it already.
 Maybe from a friend or from a loved one.
 Put down the bread.
 Stay away from the potatoes.
 Say goodbye to your favorite fruits.
 Why is it that some people love to tell us about all the food we "CAN'T" have?

 Well guess what?
 None of that is true.
-Nothing is off the menu if you have prediabetes!
+Nothing is off the menu if you have prediabetes or type 2!

 But, you have to know how to eat in order to eat what you love.
 And you do have to contend with not necessarily being able to eat as much of the foods that you love as often as you'd like.